Jump to main content

 Agents, Kits, Multis, and Content Files

-Groove Agent comes with a variety of content that can be loaded and edited.
+Groove Agent comes with a variety of content that you can load and edit.
 At the top of the hierarchy, you can load kits or multis.
 Further down the hierarchy, you can load and edit MIDI patterns, styles, drum samples, etc.

 Pattern and Instrument Pads